m14r41/OSCP-Resources/README.md

-# OSCP-Resources
+# Exam-Resources

-## In this repository have collected latest socp resources.
+## In this repository have collected latest for various exam resources.